A Leray-Serre spectral sequence for Lagrangian Floer theory: Moduli of treed disks

-A \emph{metric labeled tree} is a labeled tree with an assignment of a length to each boundary node Let $\e_-^{\circ,t}(T)$ denote the set of boundary nodes of length $t$.
-If a finite edge has infinite length, we call that edge \emph{broken}.
+We enlarge our space of trees to consider broken trees: Let $\e_-^{\circ,t}(T)$ denote the set of boundary nodes of length $t$.
+If a finite edge in a tree with more than one vertex has infinite length, we call that edge \emph{broken} with some number of breakings.
 Thus we have a \emph{broken metric tree} with the identification